Shotbow/fudawiki-files/hanafuda/video-games/palm/koi-koi.md

 - only works on certain Palm devices (monochrome screen?)
 - playable on Sony Clié PEG-SL10 running PalmOS 4.1
 - playable on Android using StyleTap
-- use CJKOS for Palm to have Japanese text in user interface display correctly
+- use CJKOS or J-OS PalmOS apps to have the Japanese text in the user interface display correctly

 ## Links
 - [http://www.boarderz.com/palm/](https://web.archive.org/web/20070607220502/http://www.boarderz.com:80/palm/) (archived on 2007-06-07)